Ukraine announces it has recovered three towns near Kharkiv

-Ukraine said on Saturday the 23rd that it had recaptured three towns near Kharkiv, the country’s second-largest city in the east, while the Russian army focuses on Donbass and the south.
+Ukraine said on Saturday (23) that it had recaptured three towns near Kharkiv, the country’s second-largest city in the east, while the Russian army focuses on Donbass and the south.

 Prudyanka is about 15 kilometers from the Russian border.